brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 election process automated or will it need someone to tell the system who is the new king in town?

-At first glance if seems like the best approach is to just have an automatic failover strategy, that will elect a new leader and everything will keep working wonderfully.
+At first glance it seems like the best approach is to just have an automatic failover strategy, that will elect a new leader and everything will keep working wonderfully.
 That, unfortunately, is easier said than done.